Chili sauce and paste: Pacific Islands

 The Pacific Islands are influenced by Asian and European cuisines.
 Hot chili sauce is a thick Chinese style sauce.
 Sweet chili sauce is a Thai style sweet dipping sauce.
 Peri Peri sauce is a Portuguese style piri piri sauce.

 Americas

 Andes

 Ají is a spicy sauce that often contains tomatoes, cilantro (coriander), ají pepper, onions, and water.
 It is prepared in Andean countries such as Bolivia, Colombia, and Peru.

 Peru and Bolivian medium hot, frutal rocoto sauces are popular.

 Caribbean

 Hot sauces are used extensively in the Caribbean.

 Mexico

 Mexican chili sauces are known as salsa (literally "sauce").

 United States

 Pepper jelly is made in the United States.
+Green chile sauce and red chile sauce are popular ingredients in New Mexican cuisine.